AugustDaniel/Light-and-Vision-Demo/README.md

 # Build requirements

-To successfully build the application, fxgraphics2d-1.10.jar needs to be added to the library of the project.
+- To successfully build the application, fxgraphics2d-1.10.jar needs to be added to the library of the project.
 The jar is located in the /lib folder.
-Because of the usage of JavaFX, Java 1.8 must be set as the SDK.
+- Because of the usage of JavaFX, Java 1.8 must be set as the SDK.
+- Entrypoint into the application is GuiMain.java

 # Inspired by